Vortecsmaster/EA_BuidlNOW_Crowdfunding/crowdfunding_v01/protocol-design_v01.md

 ### TX 1 - Create a Campaing
 Inputs:
 - Enough ADA to cover create campaign tx fees and claims (goal not reached) tx fees.

 Outputs:
 - UTxO with Crowdfunding Campaing Information.

 Conditions:
 - There must be a datum that contains the campaing information.
+- The creation of the Campaign ID token requires the signature of the Campaign creator.

 ### TX 2 - Cancel Campaign
 Inputs: